itco-education/cave-escape/python-docs/iteration9.md

         self.score = _score
         self.is_dead = _is_dead
 ```
-- We've added a new struct called ```player_data```.
+- We've added a new class called ```player_data```.
 Our player can no longer just be a sprite.
-If you take a look at the struct, you'll notice it has three fields.
+If you take a look at the class, you'll notice it has three fields.
 The first of which is our player sprite.
 The next being the ```score``` and the third being a field called ```is_dead```.
 We need this field to tell the game when the player dies from colliding with the environment.

 #### Addition Three
 ```python